MarianoChaves/pygent/docs/fastapi-server.md

 * `GET /tasks/{task_id}/history` – fetch the conversation history for a task.

 Each task runs in the background just like tasks started with the CLI or the Python API.
 The server stores a `TaskManager` instance in `app.state.manager` so you can access it from middleware or custom routes if needed.

+## Web Interface

+When the server is started a simple HTML interface is served from the root URL.
+Open your browser at the server address to experiment with the API without writing any code.